New multiplicity results for critical $p$-Laplacian problems: Introduction and statement of results

-\item If $p^2 \le N \le p^2 + p$, then problem \eqref{1} has infinitely many solutions for $0 < \lambda < \lambda_1$, where $\lambda_1 > 0$ is the first Dirichlet eigenvalue of $- \Delta_p$ on $\Omega$ (see He et al.\! \cite{MR4098039}). \end{enumroman} The purpose of the present paper is to prove some multiplicity results for the case where $p^2 \le N \le p^2 + p$ and $\lambda \ge \lambda_1$ similar to those of Clapp and Weth \cite{MR2122698}.
-However, the arguments in \cite{MR2122698} are based on the relative equivariant Lusternik-Schnirelmann category and make essential use of the fact that the Laplacian is a linear operator and therefore has linear eigenspaces.
+\item If $p^2 \le N \le p^2 + p$ and $0 < \lambda < \lambda_1$, where $\lambda_1 > 0$ is the first Dirichlet eigenvalue of $- \Delta_p$ on $\Omega$, then problem \eqref{1} has infinitely many solutions (see He et al.\! \cite{MR4098039}). \end{enumroman} The purpose of the present paper is to prove some multiplicity results for the case where $p^2 \le N \le p^2 + p$ and $\lambda \ge \lambda_1$ similar to those of Clapp and Weth \cite{MR2122698} and Chen et al.\! \cite{MR2926297}.
+However, the arguments in \cite{MR2122698} and \cite{MR2926297} are based on the relative equivariant Lusternik-Schnirelmann category and the Krasnoselskii genus, respectively, and make essential use of the fact that the Laplacian is a linear operator and therefore has linear eigenspaces.
 These arguments do not extend to the $p$-Laplacian, which is a nonlinear operator and hence lacks linear eigenspaces.
 Our proofs will make use of a new abstract critical point theorem based on the $\Z_2$-cohomological index that we will prove in the next section.
 This theorem has no hypotheses involving linear subspaces and is of independent interest.

 To state our multiplicity results, recall that solutions of problem \eqref{1} coincide with critical points of the energy functional

 and that eigenvalues of the asymptotic eigenvalue problem

 coincide with critical values of the functional